govuk-one-login/mobile-id-check-async/README.md

 ## Formatting

-This repository uses Prettier as an opionated formatter to ensure code style is consistent.
+This repository uses Prettier as an opinionated formatter to ensure code style is consistent.

 To format your code:
 ```bash